 At various points in the employment process, employers may ask medical, health or disability-related questions of employees or prospective employees.
 This process is referred to as “medical inquiry.”
 The Americans with Disabilities Act (ADA), Family and Medical Leave Act (FMLA) and state Workers’ Compensation laws limit when and why employers may ask for such information, making it important that managers, supervisors and others within organizations understand when medical inquiry is and is not allowed.

-When is it OK to Make a Disability-Related Inquiry or Conduct a Medical Examination?
+When is it Okay to Make a Disability-Related Inquiry or Conduct a Medical Examination?

 It is important to note that each state has its own Workers’ Compensation laws.
 These laws may interact with medical inquiries conducted under ADA or FMLA in certain circumstances.
 Employers should consult their state department of labor for more information.